Junior Super Stars: Seasons overview

-Host & Judge
+Host and judges

 Season 1

 The first season aired on every Saturday and Sunday at 19:00 from 7 August to 18 December 2016 and ended with 40 Episodes.
-This show builds up the acting abilities of kids from ages 5-15 years.
-Actor and the director K. Bhagyaraj, Khushbu and Archana Chandhoke are the judges of the show.
+This show builds up the acting abilities of kids from ages 5–15 years.
+K. Bhagyaraj, Khushbu and Archana Chandhoke are the judges of the show.
 Kiki Vijay (Keerthi Shanthanu) as the host.

-Ashwanth Ashokkumar, the winner of this season and Lisa, the 3rd Runner-up of this season, they are acted together in the serial Mella Thirandhathu Kadhavu aired on Zee Tamil.
+Ashwanth Ashokkumar, the winner of this season and Lisa, the 3rd Runner-up of this season, appeared together in the serial Mella Thirandhathu Kadhavu that aired on Zee Tamil.